Mond, No. 5 Texas A&M finish strong in 31-20 win over Auburn

 Texas A&M is scheduled to visit Tennessee on Dec.
 12.

 Auburn is scheduled to play Mississippi State in Starkville on Dec.
-12.
+12, trying to secure a winning season.

+Mond, No. 5 Texas A&M finish strong in 31-20 win over Auburn originally appeared on NBCSports.com